 - whole grains

 - fatty fish

-Spondyloarthritis may cause bone thinning and osteoporosis, so it’s important to get enough calcium in your diet as well.
-The National Ankylosing Spondylitis Society recommends getting 700 milligrams of calcium daily.
+Spondyloarthritis may cause bone thinning and osteoporosis, so it’s also important to get enough calcium in your diet.

 Dairy products are a good source of calcium.
 Research indicates that dairy may cause inflammation in people allergic to lactose.
 If you’re lactose-sensitive, opt for plant-based sources of calcium instead, such as: